jrochkind/texts/search_compare/article.md

 **Only scopus differs significantly from the 50/50 no preference** (with Scopus being less preferred compared to alternatives).
 All the other rows are essentially statistically non-distinguishable from a straight 50/50.  (**Summon does get close** to being significantly different than 50/50 in the positive direction; if *one* more Summon choice had been received, and no more anti-Summon choices, it would have crossed into statistical significance).

-In order to get more info, we have to go down into individual pairings.
-Okay, Scopus is significantly unliked in general, but in particular is it less preferred than some alternatives, while no less preferred (or even more preferred) than others?
+In order to look more deeply, we have to look at individual pairings: Okay, Scopus is significantly unliked in general, but in particular is it less preferred than some alternatives, while no less preferred (or even more preferred) than others?

 #### Individual pairings